Skip to main content

 Vacation accrual

 Vacation accrual is the amount of paid time off (PTO) that an employee has built up over time in line with their company's PTO policy.
-For example, an employee may accrue eight hours of paid time off every two weeks.
+For example, an employee may accrue eight hours of paid time off every two weeks, which is a common scenario given that 30% of private industry workers receive 10 to 14 days of paid vacation after one year of service.

 Some employers use a vacation accrual method to calculate how much paid time off (PTO) an employee can take.
 Instead of getting a "bank" of time off to draw from at the start of the calendar year (or other period determined by the employer), employees earn and accumulate time off based on time worked.
 They can then use their accrued vacation time as needed.